anas1412/CS2Deniz/Readme.md

 ## 👨‍💻 For Developers: Building from Source

-If you want to modify the code or build the project yourself, you need the Development SDK.
+If you want to modify the code or build the project yourself, follow these instructions to create a clean, single-file executable.

 ### Build Prerequisites
 *   **.NET 8.0 SDK (v8.0.416)**